Factors in Deciding Parental Responsibilities in DuPage County, IL

 Learn About the Factors Used in Deciding Illinois Child Custody

 At Andrew Cores Family Law Group, our attorneys can help you protect your parental rights and the best interests of your children.
 Contact us to schedule a free initial consultation by calling 630-871-1002.
-We represent clients in DuPage County, Cook County, and Kendall County.
+We represent clients in DuPage County and Kendall County.